Siren Tests Nuclear Emergency Preparedness

 Siren testing is part of normal maintenance, and no public action is necessary.

-Full-volume siren tests are scheduled to occur between 10 a.m. and 11 a.m. on the designated dates to minimize inconvenience for plant neighbors.
+Full-volume siren tests are scheduled to occur on Tuesday mornings to minimize inconvenience for plant neighbors.
 The tests, which last up to three minutes, are conducted to make sure each siren works properly.